Are You Facing Foreclosure and Need Help? Look No Further!

 HOW LONG I HAVE BEFORE THE BANK TAKES MY HOME?

 Depending on the court schedule, it usually takes approximately 180-200 days to effectuate an uncontested foreclosure.
 This process may be delayed if the borrower contests the action, seeks delays and adjournments of hearings, or files for bankruptcy.
 It will also depend a great deal on your mortgage holder and how aggressively they pursue your case.
-(See house bill 87 and how may affect you)

 - We are a SHORT SALE specialist,